inavarro/fastar/README.md

 </p>
 <br>

-# FaStar
+# FASTAR

-**FaStar** is a fully differentiable, evolutionary stellar population synthesis code.
+**FASTAR** is a fully differentiable, evolutionary stellar population synthesis code.
 It generates single stellar population (SSP) model predictions for both spectroscopic —from ~3,500 Å to ~7,400 Å— and spectral energy distribution (SED) —from ~2,000 Å to ~11,500 Å— measurements.

-Unlike traditional SSP models, **FaStar** produces continuous predictions for any age, metallicity and initial mass function (IMF) value.
+Unlike traditional SSP models, **FASTAR** produces continuous predictions for any age, metallicity and initial mass function (IMF) value.
 It also supports SSP model uncertainty estimation through Monte Carlo sampling.

-Critically, **FaStar** can also generate on the fly semi-resolved SSP models assuming the IMF is not fully sampled, i.e., when the number of stars per resolution element is not large enough.
+Critically, **FASTAR** can also generate on the fly semi-resolved SSP models assuming the IMF is not fully sampled, i.e., when the number of stars per resolution element is not large enough.

 ---

-## ⚙️ Ingredients
+## Ingredients

 - **[MILES](https://ui.adsabs.harvard.edu/abs/2006MNRAS.371..703S)** —
   empirical stellar library